- From: August 13, 2022

-SOLD OUT — Contact Loren to be placed on the waitlist
+SOLD OUT – Contact Loren to be placed on waitlist

-Join professional photographer Loren Fisher on his seventh trip to Iceland in a little more than two years.
-We’ll have six days of glorious photography as we explore the beauty of Iceland in the summer.
+Join professional photographer Loren Fisher on his ninth trip to Iceland since 2018.
+We’ll have seven days of glorious photography as we explore the beauty of Iceland in the summer.
 There are many reasons why Iceland has become one of the world’s premier photography locations: the people are friendly (most speak English!), the scenery is unmatched and the locations are unique.
 We will explore well known and little known parts of the country, getting the most out of the long summer days.
-We’ll shoot as many sunsets and sunrises as we can and grab naps when we need to during the day!
+We’ll shoot as many sunsets and sunrises as we can and grab naps when we need to during the day.
 We will be there right at the beginning of Aurora Borealis season, so if we are lucky we’ll see the Northern Lights!
 We will cover a lot of territory, see lots of sites and make many memorable photos.

 We will start on the Reykjanes peninsula where we’ll photograph historic sod roof houses and then head to the Snaefellsjokull Peninsula for a special waterfalls and mountain scene, rock formations, black stone beach, rock bridge, a black church and quaint villages.
 Next are more spectacular waterfalls, Europe’s largest glacier up close, black sand beaches reaching out to haunting sea stacks, glacial lagoons and the amazing diamond beach where chucks of ice float up on the black sand making for amazing compositions.
 Even if you aren’t a wildlife photographer you’ll have fun shooting puffins, those crazily cute birds that have a permanent sad face.
 You won’t need more than a 300mm lens to get great shots.
 Sunrise and sunset on black beaches make for special photos.
 We’ll see so many spectacular things that even the worst photographer ever would make great photos!